-The Census Bureau's Business Register (BR) has geocodes (i.e., latitude and longitude) for the majority of establishments starting in 2007.
+The Census Bureau's Business Register (BR) has geocodes for the majority of establishments starting in 2007.
 These geocodes are assigned to the Census block of the physical address of the establishment and are therefore the same for all establishments located in the same block.
-As these assignments were initially devised to cover residential zones, they are more frequently missing in the data for addresses in strictly commercial areas.
-We use these codes for an establishment whenever they are available.
-In earlier years, and in cases where geocode information is missing from the BR, we attempt to recover a geocode by entering an establishment's street address and ZIP code into ArcGIS software.
-If that fails, we use the establishment's ZIP code from the LBD to assign the ZIP code's centroid latitude and longitude to the establishment.11 This procedure
+As these assignments were initially devised to cover residential zones, they are more apt to be missing for addresses in commercial areas.
+We use these geocodes for an establishment whenever they are available.
+In earlier years, and in cases where geocode information is missing from the BR, we attempt to recover a geocode by entering an establishment's street address and zip code into ArcGIS software.
+If that fails, we use the establishment's zip code from the LBD to assign the zip code's centroid latitude and longitude to the establishment.11 This procedure yields a unique geocode for all establishments